tylerharter/cs301-projects/fall19/p8/stage2.md

 #### Question 32: what are the directing career spans of the directors who have directed for at least 30 years?

-The span is the difference in years between year of the first movie they directed and the last one they directed.
+The span is the difference in years between year of the first movie they directed and the last one they directed (so if they only ever directed in one year, the span is 0).
 Answer with a dictionary, mapping name to years worked.
 It should look like this:

 ```
 {'Howard Hawks': 42,